max-sixty/pytest-accept/README.md

 doesn't receive the attention I think it deserves, and historically hasn't had good support in python.

-Confusingly, it's referred to "Snapshot testing" or "Regression testing" or "Expect testing".
+Confusingly, it's referred to "snapshot testing" or "regression testing" or "expect testing" or "literate testing".
 The best explanation I've seen on this testing style is from Ron Minsky in a [Jane Street Blogpost](https://blog.janestreet.com/testing-with-expectations/).

 ## Installation